 F. Scott Dueser, Abilene, Texas, has served as a director of the Company since 1991.
-He is Chairman, President, and Chief Executive Officer of the Company and the Bank.
+He is Chairman and Chief Executive Officer of the Company, the Bank, and the Trust Company.
 He serves as chairman of the Executive Committee.
-He is also a director of the Bank, serving on the assetliability management committee, the Trust Company, and Technology Company.
+He is also a director of the Bank, serving on the asset-liability management committee, the Trust Company, and Technology Company.
 He became CEO/President in 2001 and Chairman in 2008.
 Prior to his role at the Company, he was CEO/President of the Bank from 1991 to 2001 and assumed these roles again as well as Chairman of the Board effective December 30, 2012.
 He is a graduate of Texas Tech University with finance and accounting degrees and served on the Board of Regents of Texas Tech University from 2005 to 2009, the last two years as Chairman.
 He currently serves on the board of Breck Minerals LP, which is a privately held oil and gas company.
 He was selected as Abilene's Outstanding Citizen of the Year in 2009 and has been awarded the Distinguished Alumni Awards by the Texas Tech University Alumni Association in 2019, Rawls College of Business in 2006, and Southwestern Graduate School of Banking at SMU in 2013.

-Mr. Dueser adds financial services experience, especially lending, oil and gas expertise, and assetliability management, to the Board of Directors, as well as a deep understanding of the Company's business and operations.
-Mr. Dueser also brings risk and operations management and strategic planning expertise to the Board of Directors, skills that are important as we continue to implement our business strategy and acquire and integrate growth opportunities.
+Mr. Dueser adds financial services experience, especially lending, oil and gas expertise, and asset-liability management, to the Board of Directors, as well as a deep understanding of the Company's business and operations.
+Mr. Dueser also brings risk and operations management and strategic planning expertise to the Board of Directors, skills that are important as the Company continues to implement strategy and acquire and integrate growth opportunities.

+Clyde, Texas

-Clyde, Texas Director Since: 2006 Board Committees:
+Director Since: 2006

+Board Committees: